 Depository libraries provide free local access to publications of public interest and educational value from all three branches of the Federal government.
 Within an academic setting, the depository collection offers curriculum support for students and faculty in all disciplines.
-With the University's commitment to civic engagement via the American Democracy Project and Political Engagement Project, students take advantage of a wide variety of government publications.
+With the University's commitment to civic engagement students, faculty and staff can take advantage of a wide variety of government publications and sources.

-After 150 years, Milner's depository collection consists of over million titles.
-Within the last decade, access to government information has expanded to provide anywhere/anytime access to more than 30,000 government titles available fulltext through our catalog.
+After 150 years, Milner's depository collection consists of over a million titles.
+Within the last decade, access to government information has expanded to provide anywhere/anytime access to more than 100,000 government titles available full text through our catalog.
 We welcome all from the campus and community to browse our historic and current resources online or on the 4th floor.
-Please call (309)438-2354 for assistance!

 Illinois State University